HGH: The Ultimate Guide (for Men & Women)

 How Much Does HGH Cost?

-HGH can cost $4,000 and upwards per month, even when utilizing lower dosages for anti-ageing purposes.
+HGH can cost $4,000 and upwards per month, even when utilizing lower dosages for anti-aging purposes.

 Will HGH Show Up on a Drugs Test?

-WADA (World Anti-Doping Agency) and the IOC (International Olympic Committee) list HGH as a banned susbstance, thus athletes may fail drug tests if caught with HGH in their system.
+WADA (World Anti-Doping Agency) and the IOC (International Olympic Committee) list HGH as a banned substance, thus athletes may fail drug tests if caught with HGH in their system.

-However, the accuracy of such tests have been questioned by athletes and elite doctors, including Dr. Thomas O’Connor, who branded them as ‘unreliable’ (11).
+However, the accuracy of such tests has been questioned by athletes and elite doctors, including Dr. Thomas O’Connor, who branded them as ‘unreliable’ (11).

 However, standard drug tests for the army, police and other employment, do not typically test for HGH or anabolic steroids.